Companies struggle to keep up with the information and content demands of a digital business environment.

 By Design — How should content be designed and developed to meet that need?

 To address the first question, we recommend companies define their use case requirements (UCR).
 This will be based on an analysis of the buyer decision process (B2B buyers don’t “journey”.)
-We find use case definitions to be an important, deeper, but typically missing output from content strategy work.
+We find use case definitions to be an important, deeper, but typically missing output from information and content strategy work.
 UCRs inform content requirements.

 A topic architecture defines sub-topics, categories, related concepts and message themes for each primary topic.
 This identifies the specific (sub) topics where your company might focus insights and content.
 It provides keywords that drive automated curation systems.

 To further refine and define primary focus topics, companies should identify those that support or “lead to” your unique capabilities.
 (See blog Unpacking Challenger Customer Insights.)

 The next step is to assess the competitive landscape for your content.
 Remember, your content is a product.
 It must compete not just with your direct competitors, but with everyone writing about each topic.